dcenturiao/dcenturiao.github.io/_pages/research.md

 nav_order: 2
 ---

 Here you can find the most recent list of my peer reviewed publications.
-For a complete list my citations you can check my <a href='https://scholar.google.com/citations?user=g-H-RbMAAAAJ&hl=en'>Google Scholar</a>.
+For a complete list of my citations you can check my <a href='https://scholar.google.com/citations?user=g-H-RbMAAAAJ&hl=en'>Google Scholar</a>.

 ## Publications